 - The other turbulence computation is an older approach that follows the Beljaars-Holtslag equations parameterized in terms of the vertical diffusivity for heat:

 where the stability parameter wh is a function of the friction velocity, Monin-Obukhov length, and convective velocity scale:

 The vertical diffusivity profile is converted to a turbulence value:

 assuming a constant value for the Lagrangian time scale.
 The horizontal turbulence components are computed by assuming that they are equal to the vertical components:

-To configure this calculation, open Menu #7 and select the Beljaars-Holtslag radio-button for vertical turbulence.
-Save all menus to exit, run the model, and display the resulting graphic which shows a much narrower plume than the default Kanthar-Clayson calculation.
-The primary reason for this is that the turbulence is partitioned equally between the vertical and horizontal, while in the Kanthar-Clayson calculation more turbulence goes into the horizontal component [3.0/(4.0+4.5)].
+To configure this calculation, open Menu #7 and select the Hanna radio-button for vertical turbulence.
+Save all menus to exit, run the model, and display the resulting graphic which shows a plume between the default Kanthar-Clayson and Beljaars-Holtslag calculations in terms of peak concentration.